Better wellbeing and health for all

 How much is health scrutiny costing?

-The budget for the HOSC is the second year (2004/2005) is £65,700.
+The current budget (2008/2009) for HOSC is £65,700.
 Each of the District and Borough councils have contributed £5,475 towards these costs.
-The slightly higher costs in the first year relate to one-off costs for establishing the webistie, additional training and additional communication costs in establishing the new role.

 Top of page